Vacant niche

-The issue of what exactly defines a vacant niche, also known as empty niche, and whether they exist in ecosystems is controversial.
+A vacant niche or empty niche is an ecological niche in a particular ecosystem that is not occupied by a particular species.
+The issue of what exactly defines a vacant niche and whether they exist in ecosystems is controversial.
 The subject is intimately tied into a much broader debate on whether ecosystems can reach equilibrium, where they could theoretically become maximally saturated with species.
 Given that saturation is a measure of the number of species per resource axis per ecosystem, the question becomes: is it useful to define unused resource clusters as niche 'vacancies'?

 History of the concept

 Whether vacant niches are permissible has been both confirmed and denied as the definition of a niche has changed over time.
-Within the pre-Hutchinsonian niche frameworks of Grinnell (1917) and Elton (1927) vacant niches were allowable.
-In the framework of Grinnell, the species niche was largely equivalent to its habitat, such that a niche vacancy could be looked upon as a habitat vacancy.
+In the framework of Grinnell (1917), the species niche was largely equivalent to its habitat, such that a niche vacancy could be looked upon as a habitat vacancy.
 The Eltonian framework considered the niche to be equivalent to a species position in a trophic web, or food chain, and in this respect there is always going to be a vacant niche at the top predator level.
 Whether this position gets filled depends upon the ecological efficiency of the species filling it however.
+The concept of the "vacant" or "empty niche" has been used regularly in the scientific literature.